Fade BG Image

 … For the dice and playing cards, I just prepared cloth-covered tables and made them available for rental.
 People can bring their own dice or cards too.

-If you're wondering why it took so long despite that being all there is, it was because I had to soundproof the walls so they wouldn't disturb the guests' (and my) sleep, adjust the slot machines, and develop trick dice golems.
+If you're wondering why it took so long despite that being all there is, it was because I had to soundproof the walls so they wouldn't disturb my sleep (and the guests'), adjust the slot machines, and develop cheating dice golems.
 Let's go through them one by one.

 Soundproofing goes without saying.
 For now, I bought some sponge with DP and sandwiched it inside the walls, and it seems to have worked out somehow.
 I feel like I just brute-forced it with wall thickness in the end, but it's within acceptable levels.